The following links will be useful to those working/ volunteering with Children, Young People, Families and/ or Vulnerable Adults across Bedfordshire.

 The protocol is named after the Patron Saint of Babies, Infants and Youths and was introduced by Durham Constabulary in 2019.
 It has been successfully implemented in a number of forces across the country.
 The scheme focuses on the recording of vital information that is required to assist police with a missing person investigation.
 Often, missing young people head for familiar locations or try to find people who they think are their friends or who they can rely on, so having details of these people and places written down in case of emergency can really help to speed up our search.

 The form is owned, completed, updated and shared by carers to ensure the most up to date information is recorded.
-It can be accessed here (scroll to foot of page).
+It can be via Bedfordshire Police website (scroll to foot of page).
+An information presentation is available here.

-Awareness webinars: no need to book, just click the TEAMS link to join the session.
+The virtual training sessions and Teams link are below; no need to book, just join the session.